NodariMosia/static-site-generator/content/index.md

 # Tolkien Fan Club

+**DISCLAIMER:** This project is inspired by [boot.dev](https://www.boot.dev)'s [Build a Static Site Generator](https://www.boot.dev/courses/build-static-site-generator) course that builds the SSG in Python.
+This file is copied from that course.

 **I like Tolkien**.
 Read my [first post here](/majesty)

 > All that is gold does not glitter